JabRef/jabref/docs/sweng/Specification_Book.md

 # Specification Book
+Project title: Parser for plain text references
+Short description: Extend Jabref by the feature to convert plain text references into BibEntries
+Developers: Luka Obser, Guenes Aydin, Joey Zgraggen, Nikodem Kernbach

 ## 1. Visions and Goals

 * /V10/ Reduce the time users spend to add entries to a library in Jabref.
-* /V20/ It is more efficient to use the parser, than adding the entries by hand.
+* /V20/ It is more efficient to use the feature, than adding the entries by hand.
 * /G10/ Users can easily add entries to a library by parsing a plain text reference.
 * /G20/ One or more entries can be parsed in one process.
 * /G30/ Users can change the parsing results if necessary.